MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-ssas.md

 ## Prerequisite

-Before you start, make sure your on-prem database is set up to handle row level static or dynamic security using the *SQL Server Analysis Services (SSAS) tabular* model.
+This information in this article applies to all live connection AS models whether or not they implement RLS.
+To implement RLS, make sure your on-prem database is set up to handle row level static or dynamic security using the *SQL Server Analysis Services (SSAS) tabular* model.
 For a detailed explanation on how to set up dynamic security, refer to [Implement Dynamic Security by Using Row Filters](/analysis-services/tutorial-tabular-1200/supplemental-lesson-implement-dynamic-security-by-using-row-filters).

 ## Set up the environment